 3M is a Minnesota-based company known for making countless worker safety, health care, and consumer products, including combat earplugs.
 Unfortunately, thousands of military service men and women who were issued 3M’s Dual-Ended Combat Arms Earplugs between 2003-2015 have allegedly suffered hearing loss and tinnitus.
 While there is no cure for these debilitating conditions, surgical procedures, hearing aids, and other treatments may provide some relief, but often at a heavy financial cost.

 If you or a loved one served in any branch of the U.S. military and have suffered hearing damage because of allegedly defective earplugs manufactured and sold by 3M™ you may be entitled to compensation.
-At Schochor and Staton, P.A., we have more than three decades of experience fighting for medical malpractice victims and we are ready to advocate passionately for you.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we have more than three decades of experience fighting for medical malpractice victims and we are ready to advocate passionately for you.

 What You Need to Know About 3M’s Defective Earplugs